Skip to Content

 • Insufficient Evidence: If the prosecution cannot prove beyond a reasonable doubt that the defendant committed the theft, the defendant may be acquitted of the charges.
 This defense relies on weaknesses in the prosecution's case, such as lack of evidence or unreliable witnesses.

 In order to reach a conviction for a theft charge, the prosecution must prove that the defendant took the property willfully and with the intention to deprive the owner of that property or to use it for his or her own purposes.
+Our Jacksonville theft attorneys at First Coast Criminal Defense can gather evidence and use various defense strategies to seek a positive resolution.

 "I have had the pleasure of working with First Coast Criminal Defense, and it was a wonderful experience, I would highly recommend this Firm.
 They are totally responsive and will walk you through each phase step by step!"